douglatornell/randopony/docs/Deployment.rst

 JavaScript, etc.) for RandoPony and the Django admin:

 #.
 Use the :guilabel:`Domains / websites > Applications` menu to
-   create a :kbd:`Symbolic link to static-only app` application called :kbd:`randopony_media` that links to :kbd:`/home/dlatornell/webapps/randopony/randopony/media` (this is the value to enter in the :guilabel:`Extra Info:` field.
+   create a :kbd:`Symbolic link to static/cgi/php53 app` application called :kbd:`randopony_static` that links to :kbd:`/home/bcrandonneur/webapps/randopony/randopony/media` (this is the value to enter in the :guilabel:`Extra Info:` field.
 #.
-Also create a :kbd:`Symbolic link to static-only app` application
-   called :kbd:`randopony_admin_media` that links to :kbd:`/home/dlatornell/webapps/randopony/lib/python2.6/django/contrib/admin/media`.
-#.
-Finally, create a :kbd:`Symbolic link to static-only app`
+Also, create a :kbd:`Symbolic link to static/cgi/php53 app`
-   application called :kbd:`randopony_docs` that links to :kbd:`/home/dlatornell/webapps/randopony/randopony/docs/_build/html`
+   application called :kbd:`randopony_docs` that links to :kbd:`/home/bcrandonneur/webapps/randopony/randopony/docs/_build/html`

 Create the :kbd:`randopony` Subdomain